 Cons

-• Lost lots of data in 2024.
-Spent about 6 months going back and forth with their technical support about data that was getting lost.
+- Lost lots of data in 2024.
+Spent months going back and forth with their technical support about data that was getting lost.
 Insane amount of time trying to help them understand a problem they didn't believe existed.
-Finally acknoweldged the issue in December 2024 and they are pushing a code change, but I'm very hestitant gonig back to them after the prior headache.
+Finally acknoweldged the issue in December 2024 and they are pushing a code change, but I'm very hestitant going back to them after the prior headache.

 MyHeritage